 You should notify the Wisconsin Department of Transportation if your change in address within 10 days.

 For information on Wisconsin's Graduated driver's license law (GDL) points, visit WisDOT GDL Points.

 For more information on the point system, visit WisDOT Points System.

 For more information on occupational license's, visit the WisDOT Occupational License website.

-An Erosion Control Permit can be filled out online and submitted to the Engineering Department.
+An Erosion Control Permit can be filled out online and submitted to the Engineering & Development Department.